-1.9 Minimum and Maximum Award Amounts
+1.10 Minimum and Maximum Award Amounts

-The minimum award is \$300,000, though OPC may award smaller projects as needed.
+OPC will issue competitive solicitations annually, provided adequate funds are available.
+The call for proposals for competitive awards will state the minimum and maximum award amounts available during that solicitation.
 As sub-awards are allowed, it is highly recommended that applicants with projects under \$300,000 collaborate with others to create a larger proposal and apply as a coalition with one defined administrative lead.
 Applicants are encouraged to discuss potential small projects with OPC staff in advance of submittal.
-The maximum award is \$5,400,000, though to encourage a selection of diverse projects that address current needs, it is unlikely that a single award will be receive all of the funds available in a given year.
+OPC may make discretionary awards, including but not limited to interagency contracts and other projects addressing timely or emerging problems.
+Discretionary funds will be allocated on a rolling basis.
+If OPC receives less than \$300,000 in mitigation payments from power generating facilities, OPC may use its discretion not to release an open solicitation, but to disburse funds through other mechanisms.
+The maximum award is \$5,400,000, though to encourage a selection of diverse projects that address current needs, it is unlikely that a single award will receive all of the funds available in a given year.